Questions Agents Think You Should Ask When it Comes to Medicare

 How Can My Medicare Plan Still Meet My Needs If My Health Changes?

-Too many Medicare beneficiaries choose a plan based solely on their needs at age 65, and then forget to consider how their health might look at 68, 73, or 80.
-In an answer to this question from Tracy Davis she says,
+Too many Medicare beneficiaries choose a plan based solely on their needs at age 65, then forget to consider how their health might look at 68, 73, or 80.
+In an answer to this question, Tracy Davis explains:

 How Often Can I Change My Medicare Plan?